andela-engmkwalusimbi/react-todo/README.md

 There are also reports that *uninstalling* Watchman fixes the issue.
 So if nothing else helps, remove it from your system and try again.

-### `npm run build` silently fails
+### `yarnpkg run build` silently fails

-It is reported that `npm run build` can fail on machines with no swap space, which is common in cloud environments.
+It is reported that `yarnpkg run build` can fail on machines with no swap space, which is common in cloud environments.
 If [the symptoms are matching](https://github.com/facebookincubator/create-react-app/issues/1133#issuecomment-264612171), consider adding some swap space to the machine you’re building on, or build the project locally.

-## Something Missing?

-If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)